 When was the last time you went through your kitchen cupboards?
 Are there some items on the top shelf that need to be used?
 Have other items worked their way to the back and been forgotten?

-Follow our five step program to keep your kitchen cupboards fresh and healthy.
+Follow these five steps to keep your kitchen cupboards fresh and healthy.

 1. Take everything out

-This will ensure that you don't miss anything and gives you the chance to sweep out dust and crumbs, and scrub any spills.
+This will ensure that you don't miss anything.
+It also gives you the chance to sweep out dust and crumbs, and scrub any spills.
 Have your child help you pile everything on the kitchen table or counters.

 2. Purge what's old

 This is something kids can help with, too.
-Have them look for the "Use by" or "Best before" dates.
-If the "use by" date is past, the food may be unsafe to eat - discard it.
-If the "best before" date is past, the food is still safe to eat as long as it's not damaged or deteriorating, but it's past its peak.
+Have them look for the "Best before," "Use by," or "Sell by" dates.
+If the "best before" date is past, the food is still safe to eat as long as it's not damaged or deteriorating, but it is past its peak.
 Work it into your menu plan soon.
-See the Storage section of Extension's Food Safety website for more details.
+For more details on the other dates, see Dates on food products: What do they mean?

 3. Sort the rest